popsUlfr/steamos-btrfs/README.md

 sudo compsize /home
 ```

+You can do the same for the SD card just replace `/home` with `/run/media/mmcblk0p1`.

 ## Steam preallocation woes

+SteamOS' `5.13*` kernel has an issue where games downloaded through the Steam client will not achieve their most optimal compression ratio.
-The latest version attempts to replace Steam's `downloading` and `temp` folders (located in `Steam/steamapps/`) with btrfs subvolumes and COW disabled.
-This is to mitigate the issue of games downloaded through the Steam client not having the most optimal compression ratio.
+To mitigate this, the current version attempts to replace Steam's `downloading` and `temp` folders (located in `Steam/steamapps/`) with btrfs subvolumes and COW disabled.

-If you were already using this project or you think your games' space usage is less than ideal you may want to consider to defragment and balance your Steam library manually:
+If you were already using this project or you think your games' space usage is less than ideal you may want to consider defragmenting and balancing your Steam library manually:

 For the internal storage:
 ```sh